 This bacterial infection causing high fever, diarrhea as well as vomiting can be very dangerous.
-Equally as Hepatitis A, it is spread by contaminated water and food.
+Equally, like Hepatitis A, it is spread by contaminated water and food.
 Especially if you are planning on adventure travel Peru and going to remote areas or unsanitary places you are at high risk of contracting Typhoid.
-This also applies for anyone who loves to try street food.
-It is at utmost importance to always wash your hands and even disinfect them after using the bathroom and before eating.
+This also applies to anyone who loves to try street food.
+It is of utmost importance to always wash your hands and even disinfect them after using the bathroom and before eating.
 Drink properly boiled or bottled water or take a good water filter with you and avoid uncooked and unpeeled vegetables and fruits.

 In case you plan on going to remote areas with lots of wildlife or you are often in contact with animals it is recommendable to get a rabies shot.
 This is because rabies is spread by the infected animals savila that gets in contact with your blood through a bite or scratch.
 The first vaccination usually consists of 3 shots in a period of several weeks.

 Yellow fever vaccination is recommended for people planning on going to jungle areas that are below 2,300 m / 7,545 ft., which applies to the eastern side of the Andes.
-If you are planning on travelling to more countries in South America, please inform yourself about the individual yellow fever requirements of each country.
+If you are planning on traveling to more countries in South America, please inform yourself about the individual yellow fever requirements of each country.
 For example, to be able to enter Bolivia from Peru you need proof of a yellow fever vaccination.
 You can get it 10 days in advance.
-Yellow fever is spread by a mosquito, so prevent by wearing long clothes and using a strong deet based insect repellent is important.
+Yellow fever is spread by a mosquito, so block it by wearing long clothes and using a strong dewy based insect repellent is important.

 Adding to the best immunizations for travel to Peru you should definitely get these routine shots before your trip:

 - Diphtheria-tetanus-pertussis vaccine